tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/gs-games-catalog-service/README.md

 # Games Catalog MicroService

-Just a plain-vanila Games Catalog MicroService, which leverages Spring Cloud stack.
+Just a plain-vanilla Games Catalog MicroService, which leverages Spring Cloud stack.
 This service is used in `gs-games-detail-rxjava-gateway` POC.

 * Pulling the configuration information from Spring Cloud Config Server
 * Registering to Spring Cloud Netflix Eureka Server for Service Discovery